 For this example facility, we will build out the study in Effigy by importing a 3D model, inputting site data (like weather conditions), inputting the results of dispersion modeling and frequency analysis, and finally laying out detectors, determining achieved coverage, and optimizing locations.
 This training seminar will be performed by each student individually using their own 60 day license (also complimentary) to Effigy.
 If you are interested in this offer for you or your team, please contact Ed Marszal at This email address is being protected from spambots.
 You need JavaScript enabled to view it..
 This is a limited time offer and time slots are only available for a limited duration.
 Make the most out of your isolated work-at-home time.

-By accepting you will be accessing a service provided by a third-party external to http://detect-measure.com/
+By accepting you will be accessing a service provided by a third-party external to https://detect-measure.com/